ibm-cloud-docs/satellite/iam.md

 12. From the access group **Access policies** table, verify that the Editor policy is added to the access group.

-### Assigning access policy to access group with the console
+### Assigning access policy to access group with the CLI
 {: #iam-assign-cli}

 Use the {{site.data.keyword.cloud_notm}} IAM CLI to grant an access policy to an access group to manage {{site.data.keyword.satelliteshort}} resources as shown in the following example.